 One further way we do this is by supporting Ema, a member of Gateway who is serving God in Mozambique.
 Ema and the team seek to safely relocate trafficked women, help them find hope for the future and equip them with a self-sustaining means of living outside of trafficking.
 As a means of helping these women break free and find new ways to feed and support themselves and their families, they created a jewellery business, which generates enough money to support the women employed.

 Led by Tayo and supported by a diverse and multi-skilled core team, this team is developing ways that Gateway can help to holistically meet the needs of those who may be hurting or ill, emotionally pained or overburdened with life’s challenges, and require restorative Christian help and care.

 This emerging team is focused on shaping Gateway's activities to care for the isolated in Basingstoke - particularly the isolated elderly, as well as helping 'third agers' find God's good purposes for them.

 Adoption and Fostering.

-This group provides an opportunity for those involved, or interested, in adoption and fostering to network and provide support and advice.
+This group provides an opportunity for those involved, or interested, in adoption and fostering to give and receive support and advice.
 The group also explores ways that the whole church community can practically support the families that feel called to serve in this way.